 By default, Windows installs all the programs in C:\Program Files or C:\Program Files (x86) directory depending on the type of Windows 10 and the program you are installing.

-You might want to change it if your “C” drive is running out of free space.
-While some programs allow you select the install drive and directory, most programs don’t offer the option to select installation drive.
-For instance, setup of antivirus programs like Kaspersky and Norton don’t offer an option to select the default installation directory during the product installation.
+You might want to change the default installation directory if your “C” drive is running out of free space.
+While some programs allow you to select the install drive and directory, most programs don’t offer the option to select installation drive.
+For instance, setup of antivirus programs like Kaspersky Internet Security and Norton doesn’t offer an option to select the default installation directory during the product installation.

 To start with this guide, make sure you have enough free space in your new directory which you are going to make as default one.

-Change default installation directory
+Changing the default installation directory

 Step 2: Navigate to the following registry key in the Registry Editor:

-Step 3: Locate the value named “ProgramFilesDir” and change the default value “C:\Program Files” to your new directory path (address).
+Step 3: On the right side, locate the value named “ProgramFilesDir” and change the default value “C:\Program Files” to your new directory path (address).